b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/uDSKY%20Hardware/DSKY_DISP/DS_PLUS%20Files/20170219_095401.jpg)
 Minus Display

-Use two 0.1" 5-pin headers to hold the two boards together.
+Two 0.1" 5-pin headers to hold the two boards together.
 Mount the header on *top* of this board (long pins go thru the board)   Then put the mask board on top of the header.
 The boards are separated by the plastic header.
 Push the pins flush to the  top **MSK_Brd** *Pins 1, 6, 8, and 3* now have to be soldered on the bottom of this board.
-You can solder the mask board's pins all in place if you want to - after you verify everything is working OK of course, there are no electrical connections.
+You can solder the mask board's pins all in place if you want to - after you verify everything is working OK of course, there are no electrical connections to any other pads.